top of page

 Cane partition beside sandstone wall with gold Shree Ramlaxmi lettering and teak accent panel

 MKSK is a family-owned ethnic wear store established in 1980.
 The design intends to transform the conventional shopping experience into a modern retail narrative.
-It’s a space crafted not only for the loyal patrons but also for the younger demographic who seek to explore culture and style.
-The vision was to create an environment which aligns with contemporary brands and also preserves their rich heritage.
+The vision was to create an environment which aligns with contemporary brands and also preserves their rich heritage—appealing equally to long-time patrons and the new generation seeking style with cultural depth.

 Rendered floor plan of textile store showing entry courtyard, display zones, counter and seating areas